 - Puree the cauliflower and set aside.

 - Halve the potatoes and scoop the flesh into a bowl, using a potato masher/fork, mash until there are no lumps.
-Add the cauliflower puree.
+Add the cauliflower puree and allow to cool to room temperature.

 - Add the egg yolks and mix well.

-- Add the flour, ½ cup at a time and mix in gently, you don’t want to over-work the dough.
+- Add the flour, 1/2 cup at a time and mix in gently, you don’t want to over-work the dough.
 I only needed 1.5 cups of flour for my gnocchi but some mixtures might need a bit more.
 It’s best to make sure your potatoes are quite dry before adding the flour though as the more flour you add, the tougher your gnocchi will be.
+The dough should be soft and a little tacky, but not overly sticky.

-- When you’ve added enough flour to result in a soft dough, break tennis ball sized pieces off of the dough and roll into long strips on a floured surface. cut the strip into 1cm gnocchis and place on a tray sprinkled with semolina (the semolina won't absorb into the gnocchi) until you are ready to cook them.
+- Break tennis ball sized pieces off of the dough and roll into long strips on a floured surface. cut the strip into 1cm gnocchis and place on a tray sprinkled with semolina (the semolina won't absorb into the gnocchi) until you are ready to cook them.
 If you like, you can also use a fork to make indents in the gnocchi which create little spaces to suck up more of the ragu sauce.

 - When the lamb is cooked, remove from the oven and shred.

-- In a saucepan, saute the red onion and sliced garlic until soft and translucent then add the tomatoes, tomato paste, shredded lamb and all the lamb's cooking juices.
+- In a saucepan, saute the red onion, carrots, celery and sliced garlic until soft and translucent then add the tomatoes, tomato paste, shredded lamb and all the lamb's cooking juices.

 - Reduce the heat and allow to simmer for 30-45 minutes until the sauce has reduced slightly and the lamb is very tender.